While they're small and compact in concept, pump tracks can be great fun for riders of all ability levels.

-The concept of a pump track is simple: It can be any combination of berms, rollers, small jumps, cross-overs, and whatever other tidbits you can think up, laid out in such a way that you can “pump” around it generating momentum and flowing through the lines without the need to pedal.
-Some of the smallest pump tracks I've ridden have turned out to be the most fun.
+The concept of a pump track is simple: It can be any combination of berms, rollers, small jumps, cross-overs, and whatever other bits you can think up, laid out in such a way that you can 'pump' around it, generating momentum and flowing through the lines without the need to pedal.
+It's not all about size, some of the smallest pump tracks can be the most fun.
 It's all in the flow.

 A bit of space: Bigger isn't necessarily better.
-It's all in how you lay out your turns, rollers, and berms to make things flow.
+It's all about how you lay out your turns, rollers, and berms to make things flow.

-Friends: Even enemies willing to help will work.
-If you're a loaner you can do this yourself, but the more people you have to help you move dirt around the better.
+Friends: The more people you have to help you move dirt around the better.
 Bribe them with snacks, drinks, and the lure of being able to ride your creation.
 Threats such as “No dig, no ride” will come in handy here.

-Dirt: You don't necessarily need to truck this stuff in.
-Assuming you've got a place to put the pump track in the first place, there's a good chance what you need is right under your feet.
+Dirt: There's a good chance what you need is right under your feet.
 You can dig the pump track right into a flat area in a lot of situations.
 In our case, we had an incline, so most of the dirt from the high side of the yard ended up being dug down to the point of level, and used to build the berms at the low end of the yard.
 The thing about the dirt is it needs to pack together well.
 A soft pump track does not work well at all.
 If you've got sandy soil, you are going to need to find alternatives.

 Make sure to consider drainage early in your planning so you don't end up with an inadvertent backyard water feature.

 Once everything is roughed out you can start refining and shaping.
-Assuming you don't have professionals like Aloise and Rainha at your disposal, remember to consider that you have to be able to get a bike around the corners you're making.
-You need to strategically place your rollers and berms to maximize your “pump.”
+You need to strategically place your rollers and berms to maximise your flow.
 Rollers into a berm will help you pump speed into it and rail around the corner, and rollers out of the berm will help you regenerate the speed.
 Long straightaways will require rollers or little jumps to keep that pump going.

 At the rough-out phase it wouldn't hurt to get your bike out and get a feel for the positioning and the shapes of your berms.
 Are they too tight?
 Too wide to hold your speed?
 Think about these things at this point.
 There will be adjustments later, but good decisions now will save you a lot of work.

-At Adam's suggestion we packed grass seed into the backs and sides of all the berms, taking advantage of the root system to hold everything together in the long run.
-“Pack that seed in and it will grow out the back like a Chia Pet,” Adam says.
-In addition to structure, it will also add some nice color contrast to your track.
-Remember, though: Pack it well.
-You want this thing to be like concrete down the road.
+We also packed grass seed into the backs and sides of all the berms, taking advantage of the root system to hold everything together in the long run.
+In addition to structure, it will also add some nice colour contrast to your track.

 Once you're packed in and ready to ride, expect your phone to start ringing.
 Remember all those friends who had other stuff to do when you needed their help digging?
 They're going to have open schedules now!
 You'll start to use the old trail adage “no dig, no ride” in daily conversation a lot more now.
 Prepare for things to get awesome, though.
 Your life just got a lot more fun.